galexandrade/herodev-io/content/blog/graphql-organizing-your-rest-apis.md

 export default App;
 ```

-`useQuery` returns `data` with all the missions including everything we asked such as villain and heroes.
+`useQuery` returns and object containing `loading`, `error` and `data`.
+Inside `data` will be available all the missions including everything we asked such as villain and heroes.

 Now we just need to render it.
 On the code above I am rendering each `mission` with the component `Mission`.
-Let's take a look on that component:
+Let's take a closer look at that component:

 ```javascript
 import React from 'react';